Baahubali: The Lost Legends

-Baahubali: The Lost Legends is an Indian streaming television animated series that is a part of the Baahubali franchise, produced by Arka Media Works and Graphic India.
+Baahubali: The Lost Legends is an Indian television animated series that is a part of the Baahubali franchise, produced by Arka Media Works and Graphic India.
 The series revolves around the young princes Amarendra Baahubali and Bhallaladeva in the Mahishmati kingdom.
 The series is set before the incidents happened in Baahubali: The Beginning and Baahubali 2: The Conclusion.
 The first season aired on Amazon Prime Video from 19 April to 11 August 2017.
-All episodes of season 2 were released on 16 February 2018, Season 3 on 28 April 2018 and all episodes of Season 4 on 10 April 2019 and all episodes of Season 5 on 10 April 2020.